 Cool, but how is electricity generated?
 Okay, EVERYTHING, from people to toys, to dirt to the sun – all of it is composed of atoms.
 Those are tiny particles that contain, electrons, protons and neutrons.
 Normally the protons and neutrons are inside the center of the atom (nucleus) while the electrons orbit the nucleus.
 Electrons have a negative charge and the protons have a positive charge and together they stay in orbit and the atom is neutral.
 BUT when outside forces like a chemical reaction upset the balance, then there’s movement.
 Atoms may lose or gain an electron and that movement is what produces electricity.
 Following?

 Power plants use fuels to generate electricity.
 How?
 They use chemical reactions, kinetic energy or mechanical force to alter atoms.
 Even places like wind farms or water plants use means to disturb the electrons to produce energy.
 Once created, the generated current travels through wires to transformers.
 Those in turn increase the voltage and the power can travel farther.
 But before the electricity gets to your house, it goes through a substation, which will convert it from high to low.
 Then onto smaller power lines, another transformer and lowered further.
 By the time it reaches a business or home it can be accessed by flipping a switch and voila – it’s powering your stuff!

 Now that you know a bit more about electricity and how to explain it to the kiddos, don’t forget to ensure that your home is safe from any faulty electrical issues.
-We offer home safety inspections which can put your mind at ease and safeguard against these types of problems.
+At Sylvester Electric, we offer home safety inspections which can put your mind at ease and safeguard against these types of problems.
 Take the basic precautionary steps to ensure that all is well and schedule an electrical home safety inspection with Sylvester.